kadena-io/pact-5/docs/builtins/Time/days.md

 ## days

 Use `days` to specify a number of days.
-You can use this function in conjunctions with the `add-time` function to add days to a specified time.
+You can use this function in conjunction with the `add-time` function to add a specified number of days to a specified time.

 ### Basic syntax